 Any set of weights $\alpha_g$ that we choose in Equation \ref{Equation_electric_ribbon_1} will give a valid ribbon operator.
 Varying the weights therefore takes us through a space of these electric ribbon operators.
 A particularly useful basis for this space has the weights described using representations of $G$, as we anticipated in Section \ref{Section_Properties_From_Gauge_Theory}.
 Each basis element is labelled by an irreducible representation (irrep) of the group $G$, along with two matrix indices.
 Then for the irrep $R$ and the indices $a$ and $b$, the corresponding basis ribbon operator is given by

 where $D^{R}(g)$ is the matrix representation of the element $g$ in the irrep $R$.
 The operator labelled by the identity irrep is then the identity operator

 and so does not produce any excitations.
-Any other basis operator (i.e. an operator labelled by a non-trivial irrep) does produce excitations at the two ends of the ribbon.
+Any other basis operator (i.e., an operator labelled by a non-trivial irrep) does produce excitations at the two ends of the ribbon.

-In addition to determining which operators excite the vertices, this basis is a good choice for examining the properties of the electric excitations.
-The excitations of the model carry a set of conserved charges, called \textit{topological charge}.
-The excitations are then split into sectors that have different values of topological charge.
-In 3+1d, there are multiple types of topological charge, corresponding to different measurement surfaces, as we explain in Section \ref{Section_Part_One_Topological_Sectors} (and in more detail in Ref. \cite{HuxfordPaper3}).
-In this work we will consider the charge measured by a sphere, which captures the point-like character of an excitation or set of excitations, and the charge measured by a torus, which captures the loop-like character.
-The electric excitations are point-like and so we are interested in the point-like charge, or the charge measured by a sphere.
+In addition to determining which operators excite the vertices, this basis is a good choice for examining the topological charge of the excitations.